 The summer cave and karst courses are for those with an academic, professional, or personal interest in all aspects of caves and karst systems.
 An adventurous spirit and good physical conditioning will maximize enjoyment and benefits of most courses.
-Past participants have included undergraduate and graduate students, teachers, college professors, cave guides and interpretive staff, cave and karst managers, geologists, hydrologists, environmental consultants, and cavers.
-Individuals desiring an exciting and educational vacation experience can also benefit from participating in a course.
-Some courses do require previous subject knowledge, but others are designed for individuals who are purely interested in caves, caving, and karst landscapes.
+Past participants have included undergraduate and graduate students, teachers, college professors, cave guides and interpretive staff, cave and karst managers, geologists, hydrologists, environmental consultants, and cave and karst enthusiasts on vacation.
+Participants in any given course have ranged in age from 18 to 73 and have come from multiple countries.
+Overall, any Individual desiring an exciting and educational experience can benefit from participating in a course.

 The courses offered through the program vary from year-to-year and sometimes in location, but all provide hands-on field experiences.
 Though many of the courses are held at Mammoth Cave National Park, other locations include the urban karst of Bowling Green, Kentucky; Edwards Aquifer in San Antonio, Texas; Missouri Ozarks; and Sequoia Kings Canyon National Park, California, and north- and central-Florida, among many others.
 Many of the courses even involve rigorous trips into rarely visited portions of Mammoth Cave.
 See the courses tab for more information on this year's course offerings and locations.